 I feel God, since when I was young; I don’t know exactly when I started to believe, maybe when I started to write, in that moment I met Him.
 Maybe because writing itself is a way to meet Him.

 What does the term “inspiration” mean?
-In that moment I’m very clear or somebody else is very clear, and that somebody else is me, however.
+At that moment I’m very clear or somebody else is very clear, and that somebody else is me, however.
 I am many people.
 But is this it?
 Not only.
 I also feel something else, and it’s only the beginning.
-Years passed, and the faith became deeper, every day.
-Without faith I would be destroyed, by materialism, or by anything else.
+Years passed, and faith became deeper every day.
+Without faith, I would be destroyed, by materialism, or by anything else.
 So I believe that the Inner, the deepest Inner, is important; writing poetry for me has always been a trip; while you are writing, you’re facing somebody, talking to somebody.
 I’ve never said I write verses to a hypothetical reader, or to someone in particular, never; I write to myself?
 I don’t believe so.
 And so, who I write to, who?
 T.S.
-Eliot affirms that there are three channels of communication: talking to someone else, talking to yourself or talking to God.
+Eliot affirms that there are three channels of communication: talking to someone else, talking to yourself, or talking to God.
 I think that there is no doubt.

 But who is God?
 What kind of God?
 A Christian God or another kind of god, it doesn’t matter: It’s something higher, that’s all.
 I believe but I do not go to church, I like churches, but I don’t belong to them.

 Women were always important.
 Problems fundamentally found their true origin in women, always.
 For sure they have always had a big relevance in my life even if poems directly dedicated to women, love poems, are only a few.
-But the reason you write for is more important than writing itself.
+But the reason you write is more important than writing itself.

 I think that music is the real form of my poetry, its construction.
 I choose the way of music to organize language.
-But music has many shapes, there are many kind of music, many rhythms.
+But music has many shapes, there are many kinds of music, many rhythms.
 I’m not able to write in classic Chinese, but it doesn’t mean I forgot its themes…

 Every poem has its own biorhythm, every poem is different from the other ones.
 For each one there’s a beat, and you have to let yourself go with it.
-There is a music for every kind of writing.
+There is music for every kind of writing.
 Anyway, I affirm that mine is the way of the singer, I’m not a pianist, I tried, but basically I am a singer, a classic singer, I hate microphone, I love tenors.

 Good question; I used to work in the middle of the night, I was totally alone, time seemed slower, there was silence, peace, stillness, and writing got deeper.
 But now I work in the morning, I have changed, everything has changed.
 After 45, if I work at night I lose energy, I feel tired when I wake up.
 But morning writing is different, the day is less passionate than the night.
-In the morning I collect ideas, but evening is still the moment of creation.
+In the morning I collect ideas, but the evening is still the moment of creation.

-The marriage between earth and sky is a source of inspiration for you, how do you feel it?
+The marriage between earth and sky is a source of inspiration for you, how do you feel about it?